- P through Y

 Security Alarms & Credentials

 Part of the building security program is monitoring and responding to the various alarms and video equipment throughout the three buildings.
-This is primarily the responsibility of the commissioned security guards assisted by deputies and court officers.
+This is primarily the responsibility of the security guards assisted by deputies and court officers.
 An X-ray machine and several metal detectors are in use throughout the complex.
 A civilian security technician is responsible for managing security credentials along with maintaining and servicing security systems throughout the campus.
 The Justice and Law Enforcement Center is a secured facility.
 View the prohibited items page to learn more.

 Deputies provide security for the eight District Courtrooms, one District Court Referee, four Juvenile Courtrooms, and seven County Courtrooms.
-Deputies assigned to the Special Services Division are called upon to plan security for "high profile” trials and sequestered juries.
+Deputies assigned to the Court Services Division are called upon to plan security for "high profile” trials and sequestered juries.
 During special trials and impaneled juries certain sworn deputies act as special bailiffs.
 A small number of deputies are sworn each year to act as special bailiffs for grand juries.
 Courthouse deputies also handle law enforcement calls for service within the Hall of Justice.

 Prisoner Transports & Fugitive Extradition